QuintessentialForms/ParrotLUX/README.md

     <img src="logo.jpg">
 </p>

-# ParrotLUX (Version: 2024.05.14-1-alpha)
+# ParrotLUX (Version: 2024.05.15-1-alpha)
 A Painting App for Open-Source AI

-This app is currently in Alpha version.
-Expect bugs and missing features.
+This app is currently in the clean-up stages of Alpha version.
+Bugs are being fixed and minor missing features are being added.
+The beta version (publicly usable) will release soon.
 Tuturials and documentation will be added soon.

 <p align="center" width="100%">
     <img src="showcase-sketch.gif" width="30%"> <img src="showcase-pose.gif" width="30%"> <img src="showcase-paint.gif" width="30%">